kpam92/practice/interview&practice/interview_questions/README.md

 * Difference between document load event and document DOMContentLoaded event?
 * What is the difference between `==` and `===`?
 * Explain the same-origin policy with regards to JavaScript.
+  <br><br> The same-origin policy prevents malicious attacks from other sites, preventing code from a foreign site from executing.
+If JavaScript sees that its origin is different, the script stops.
+The origin is determined by the protocol, domain, and port.
 * Make this work:
 ```javascript
 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]